TritonDataCenter/rfd/rfd/0055/README.md

 file will need to be enhanced to report the correct information about the mounts within the namespace.
 This should follow the description in the Linux `proc(5)` manpage.

+## Using a Mount Namespace Per Zone

+The existing zone-oriented mount list in `zone_vfslist` will be removed.
+When `zoneadmd` readies a zone, the zone's new namespace will setup on the `zsched` process.
+That namespace will be inherited by all child processes within the zone.
+A zone's usage of a mount namespace will be somewhat different from the typical Linux usage.
+Except for lx instances which actually use multiple mount namespaces within the zone, each zone will only have a single namespace shared by all processes within the zone.

+The act of creating the first namespace for a zone can be somewhat different from the behavior described earlier in the design.
+We can provide an alternate function for zone mount namespace creation.

+When the namespace is created, we do not need to duplicate any of the global zone mounts, since the zone mounts are completely built up for the new zone.
+In terms of the namespace, the zone `ready` transition will create an entirely new mount tree that behaves like `MS_SHARED`, but because the zone is in a chroot-ed environment, all subsequent in-zone mount operations are always relative to the zone's root.
+The global zone can see any mounts the non-global zone has made.
+Any mounts made by the global zone under the zone's hierarchy also take effect for the zone, as usual when under a `MS_SHARED` controlling mount.